3D 4D Ultrasound Questions

 2D ultrasound is the traditional method that produces flat, two-dimensional, black and white images.
 3D ultrasound is an advancement which captures a true, 3D image of your baby, often allowing you to see very clear facial features.
 4D ultrasound is an actual moving 3D image of your baby.
 Actions such as yawning, turning and even subtle movements can be seen.
 We’ve even seen babies sucking their thumb as they peacefully sleep.

-When is the best time to have a 4D ultrasound?
+When is the best time to have a 3D/4D ultrasound?

-We can capture quality 3D 4D ultrasound photos of your baby anytime after 22 weeks.
-The optimal time is between 26 and 34 weeks, especially if you plan to only have one 4D ultrasound performed during your pregnancy.
+The optimal time is between 28 and 34 weeks, especially if you plan to only have one 4D ultrasound performed during your pregnancy.
 Some of our customers enjoy multiple visits so they can see their baby at various stages.